 According to FIFA, October’s international window was a busy one as 32 matches were played in the 2026 FIFA World Cup qualifiers, 47 for the 2025 AFCON qualifiers, 79 Nations League matches, and 17 friendlies were played within the period under review.

-Meanwhile, Nigeria is not the only Africa team that witnessed a positive change in position in the rankings, as Comoros and Sudan took the biggest leaps in the world rankings, climbimg up 10 places.
+Meanwhile, Nigeria is not the only Africa team that witnessed a positive change in position in the rankings, as Comoros and Sudan took the biggest leaps in the world rankings, climbing up 10 places.

 Comoros, formerly 118th in the world are now 108th, while Sudan, who previously occupied the 120th spot are now 110th following famous wins against African powerhouses Tunisia and Ghana, respectively, in their most recent outings in the 2025 AFCON Qualifiers.